 Check out the 16 spices to grow in pots here

 Other Names: Ostrich Plumes, Pink Cone Ginger, Jungle king, Teuila Flower, and Tahitian Ginger

 Rhizomes and stalks of this plant have a strong spicy scent.
 But what it’s famous for is the bright red or pink bracts that look stunning.

 - The national flower of Samoa prefers warm and moist soil to thrive.

 - Grow it under diffused light, avoiding full sun.

 12. Torch Ginger

 Botanical Name: Etlingera elatior

-This tropical plant can be up to 15 feet tall and looks glorious with its big and vibrant flowers that appear in red, pink, or orange color.
-The whole plant is edible, and fruits, seed pods, seeds, flowers stems are eaten in many ASEAN countries.
-Flower buds have a piquant taste and used in traditional Indonesian and Thai dishes.
+The whole plant is edible, and fruits, seed pods, seeds, and flowers stems are eaten in many countries.
+Flower buds taste piquant and are used in traditional Indonesian and Thai dishes.

 - You can also grow it in a large pot.